cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 off of the file system - you could store them all in memory inside of [setupNodeEvents](/guides/tooling/plugins-guide#Using-a-plugin) if you wanted.

-### Runner Specific Plugins
+### Test Type-Specific Plugins

 You can access the type of tests running via the `config.testingType` property.
 The testing type is either `e2e` or `component` depending on if the [End-to-End Testing](/guides/overview/choosing-testing-type#What-is-End-to-end-Testing) or
 [Component Testing](/guides/overview/choosing-testing-type#What-is-Component-Testing)
-runner was launched.
-This allows you to configure runner specific plugins.
+type was selected in the Cypress App.
+This allows you to configure test type-specific plugins.

 #### Use Cypress React Plugin Conditionally